cpsubrian/node-brianify/README.md

 brianify
 =========

-"Brianifies" a directory into one of his new node modules
+"Brianifies" a directory, preparing it for a new module.